Here's What Americans Think They'll Need for Retirement

 Key takeaways:

-A mix of financial tools like 401(k)s, IRAs, Roth accounts, whole life insurance, or other sources of guaranteed income can help you prepare for retirement.
+A mix of financial tools like 401(k)s, IRAs, Roth accounts, whole life insurance and other sources of guaranteed income can help you prepare for retirement.

-More than half (51 percent) of Americans think it’s somewhat likely or very likely that they’ll outlive their savings, according to the study.
-Only 16 percent of Americans feel confident enough to say that it’s “very unlikely” they’ll outlive their savings.
+Nearly half (48 percent) of Americans think it’s somewhat likely or very likely that they’ll outlive their savings, according to the study.
+In addition, 46 percent of Americans say they don’t expect to be financially prepared for retirement.

 The amount you need to save each month to reach your goal at retirement depends on the expected annual return rate of your investments.